Flora-King/my_wage_calculator/README.md

 # UK Wage Calculator

-The UK Wage Calculator program allows the user to work out their monthly take home pay using by entering their annual gross earnings and tax code.
+The UK Wage Calculator program allows the user to work out their monthly take home pay using input gross annual earnings and UK tax code.

-The income tax and National Insurance rates used are only relevant to 2022/23 tax year.
-This program does not calculate student loan and pension deductions.
+The income tax and National Insurance rates used are only relevant to 2022/23 UK tax year.
+This program does not calculate student loan or pension deductions.

 Users will be able to see the income tax breakdown as well as national insurance breakdown.

 The live version of this project can be found here [UK WAGE CALCULATOR]:https://uk-wage-calculator.herokuapp.com/

 ![UK WAGE CALCULATOR PROGRAM](https://user-images.githubusercontent.com/106548101/224796092-bae7ec2e-b429-4572-bd0d-b11eef6170a6.png)

 ## How to use the UK Wage Calculator